mjsiers/practice-code-robofan/README.md

 ### Web Application
 The web application will provide a UI that will display a list of cards for each RoboFan.
 The Card will display their primary MLS team along with the RoboFan demographic information.
-The [**RoboHash**](https://robohash.org/) website will be used to generate an image for each RoboFan.
+The code from the [**RoboHash**](https://robohash.org/) website will be used to generate a set of random images which will be assigned to each fan.
 The web UI will provide a text box that will allow the user filter the list of fans by their name values (first and last names).

-Initially when the web application creates a new database, it will seed the database with a random set of RoboFan records.
+Initially when the web application creates a new database, it will seed the database with a random set of fan records.
 The web application will also provide a way for the end user to generate more random records into the database.
 The user can also create a single record in which they can specify some of the fan information.